jucazyn/jucazyn.github.io/_pages/home.md

 **Soft.** Interdisciplinarity, problem-solving, proactivity, communication, writing.

-**Code.** I'm not a programmer, but I can work with Python, R and MATLAB.
+**Coding.** I'm not a programmer, but I can work with Python, R and MATLAB.

 ## main interests